Andrei Mamolea

 Assistant Professor of International Relations

 Prior to joining the Pardee School, Mamolea held fellowships at the University of Copenhagen, McGill University Faculty of Law, and the Max Planck Institute for European Legal History.
 He has an AB from Cornell University, a JD from Duke University School of Law, and a PhD from the Graduate Institute for International and Development Studies.
-At Boston University, he teaches courses on international law and history.
+At Boston University, he teaches courses on international law and international relations history.

 Professor Mamolea’s specializations include international law, the laws of war, international criminal law, international arbitration, comparative international law, U.S. exceptionalism, hierarchy and inequality in international politics, the United States in the world, the international history of the Americas, and trans-Atlantic history.